 Do you know the first thing that came to my mind?!

 The first thing I thought was: That girl needs to eat.
-(And no I’m not proud of this!)
+(And no I’m not proud of this reaction!)

-Well, you can imagine how stunned I must have been when I realized that while my measurements were greater than hers the differences were slight.
+Well, you can imagine how stunned I must have been when I realized that while my measurements were greater than hers, the differences were relatively small.

 Now, I know that this will not be true for everyone.

-But the point I am trying to make is that when we look in the bathroom mirror, we may as well be looking at ourselves through a carnival mirror.
-You know, the distortion mirrors in the funhouses.
+But the point I am trying to make is that when women look in the bathroom mirror, we may as well be looking at ourselves through a carnival mirror.
+You know, the distortion mirrors in the fun houses.